US sanctions Bosnian Serb leader Milorad Dodik over corruption | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The actions of Serb nationalist Milorad Dodik "threaten the stability" of Bosnia and Herzegovina and the entire region, the US Treasury has said.
+The actions of Serb nationalist Milorad Dodik "threaten the stability" of Bosnia-Herzegovina and the entire region, the US Treasury has said.

-The US Treasury announced it was sanctioning Bosnian Serb leader Milorad Dodik on Wednesday as Bosnia and Herzegovina faces its gravest political crisis since the 1990s.
+The US Treasury announced it was sanctioning Bosnian Serb leader Milorad Dodik on Wednesday as Bosnia-Herzegovina faces its gravest political crisis since the 1990s.
 Dodik is the long-time ruler of Republika Srpska, a Serb entity in Bosnia, which was created under the Dayton Peace accords in 1995.

 The US Treasury said Dodik improperly used his position to amass riches through a patronage system of bribery and graft.